The Darkness Within

-"Soooo," Lucius drawled out to his young lover.
+"So," Lucius drawled out to his lover.
 "This is your godfather and your honorary godfather at their normal behaviour?"

 "… More or less.
 Sirius will always be Sirius," Priscus said.
 "Aaaaand… Remus will always be Remus."
 Tom snorted in his mind.

 Now the werewolf saw them and his eyes widened in recognition when he saw Priscus.